Namfah01/CRUD/README.md

 ## Post-Login Features

-After logging in, you can:
+After log in, you can:

 ### Create a New Post